 Manas Menon, System

 Manas is a systems engineer with an emphasis on controls, instrumentation, and robotics.
 He has experience in a variety of startup roles, from founding through midstage, and from engineering research to development to manufacturing transfer and program manager.
 He has 20 patents issued.
-He earned his PhD in mechanical engineering from MIT and a BS in Bioengineering from UC Berkeley.
+He earned his PhD in mechanical engineering from MIT, his MS in both electrical and mechanical engineering from MIT, and a BS in Bioengineering, summa cum laude, from UC Berkeley.

 Sean brings experience from SPAWAR where he developed hardware and software for a satellite tracking and communication station.
 At Stanford, he worked as a software engineer for the Stanford Nano Picture Satellite, an experimental micro-satellite designed to analyze the deployment of other satellites.
 He earned his MS in Aeronautics and Astronautics and his BS in Computer Science with a specialization in AI from Stanford Univeristy.